Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning: Path planning strategy and chaos control technique

 Fig. \ref{fig:obstacleavoidance} shows an example of this process.
 Algorithm 2 successively evaluates each $Cell_{F} \in Query$ (cells with circles and pentagon markers), all within $r$ cell lengths of non-viable $tp$ (red cell with triangle marker) with the aid of Algorithm 3 and selects the one with the lowest cost (cell with pentagon marker).
 This is the only $Cell_{F} \in Query$ completely surrounded by other $Cell_{F}$ within $l$ cell lengths of itself.
 If multiple $Cell_{F} \in Query$ share the lowest cost value calculated, the first $Cell_{F} \in Query$ to be evaluated at that cost value is chosen for $tp_{new}$.
+It is important to view $f$ and $g$ as hyper-parameters that try to balance the performance task of obstacle avoidance and adherence to the chaotic path planner.
+Developing a more standardized objective fitness function to judge the performance of these algorithms can be the subject of a future study.